 To use these new tidal current maps, download the appropriate Atlas volume and the associated Calendar Lookup Table file for the year of interest.
-These maps must not be used for navigational purposes and provide only an approximation to the tidal current patterns.
-Mariners must carry official government charts and tide tables.

 Salish Sea Tidal Current Atlas - Volume 1 (PDF) This volume covers the region from Victoria to the Southern Strait of Georgia, including the San Juan and Gulf Islands.
 The PDF file is 363 pages and 170 MB (large).
 Save the PDF file to a computer, phone, or tablet.
 Save trees by not printing.
 Single (smaller) sub-region (A, B, C, etc.) PDF files are also available, see below.